Copycat Red Lobster Tartar Sauce – Make fish and chips at home and enjoy dipping in a homemade tartar sauce that is a copycat of Red Lobster!

 Let’s talk about fish and chips today.
 They have to be one of my families favorite things to have.
 I grew up in Wisconsin where Friday fish frys are a tradition.
 Along with Baked Mexican Cheese Dip on the weekends.

 I also have family from England.
 So fish and chips are kind of required.
 And you know what makes fish and chips over the top?
 Good quality tartar sauce.
 Even the best fried fish ever, is best when dipped in tartar sauce.

-Today I am dressing it up with one of our favorites; Copycat Red Lobster tartar sauce.
+If you are serving fish you definitely need tartar sauce for dipping, it is required in pretty much every country and state I have been to.
+Red Lobster tartar sauce is one of those recipes that everyone loves.
 Everyone knows Red Lobster for their Cheddar Bay Biscuits, but the tartar sauce recipe is another staple.
 Sweet, tangy, and delicious!

 You can whip up homemade tartar sauce in just minutes.
 All you need is a few ingredients in your fridge, and you can make this any night of the week.
 I used to have a jar of sauce in my fridge, but we never went through it fast enough, and I when we would go to use it, it would be expired.